hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_fhir_service.html.markdown

 * `authority` - (Optional) The Azure Active Directory (tenant) that serves as the authentication authority to access the service.
 The default authority is the Directory defined in the authentication scheme in use when running Terraform.
   Authority must be registered to Azure AD and in the following format: https://{Azure-AD-endpoint}/{tenant-id}.
 * `audience` - (Optional) The intended audience to receive authentication tokens for the service.
 The default value is https://<name>.fhir.azurehealthcareapis.com

+---

+A `oci_artifact` block supports the following:

+* `login_server` - (Required) An Azure container registry used for export operations of the service instance.

+* `image_name` - (Optional) An image within Azure container registry used for export operations of the service instance.

+* `digest` - (Optional) A digest of an image within Azure container registry used for export operations of the service instance to narrow the artifacts down.

 ## Attributes Reference